Wat Tham Krabok: Drug rehabilitation

+In 2004, Tim Arnold's success story was the subject of many news articles in the UK.
+After completing the program Arnold then became a permanent Tham Krabok resident and a favorite of the monastery's abbot, Luang Por Charoen.
+Because opium used to be commonly grown and, at times, consumed by the Hmong (largely for medicinal purposes) in the highlands of Thailand and Laos, some Hmong refugees have undergone addiction treatment at Wat Tham Krabok.
+Wat Tham Krabok also supports the detoxification of those addicted to alcohol and methamphetamines.

 Hmong refugees

-Following the end of the Vietnam War, in the late 1970s, Wat Tham Krabok hosted Hmong refugees in a camp on its grounds as result of their losing the Secret War.
+After the end of the Vietnam War in the late 1970s, Wat Tham Krabok hosted Hmong refugees in a camp on its grounds as the result of their participation in the Secret War.
 Most had fled Laos alleging that they were persecuted by the communist government that ruled Laos since 1975.
 Many thousands of the Laotian and Hmong refugees and asylum seekers at Wat Tham Krabok had also sought refuge at the temple after fleeing forced repatriation efforts at other refugee camps in Thailand, because they did not want to return to the Marxist government in Laos.
 More Lao and Hmong refugees continued to arrive and seek sanctuary at Wat Tham Krabok until over 15,000 Hmong were eventually allowed, after a long policy battle in both the United States and Thailand, to emigrate to the US in 2004 and 2005 as political refugees, instead of being forced back to Laos.
 Some moved to the United States as early as in 2001.

 In the late 1970s, Wat Tham Krabok, and particularly its abbot, Luang Por Chamroon, supported Hmong armed resistance against the Lao PDR government, particularly the Neo Hom led by General Vang Pao and other Laotian leaders, independent Chao Fa groups, and one sub-faction of the Chao Fa led by Pa Kao Her.
 The Hmong were US allies in the secret war against the communist Pathet Lao, the Viet Cong, and North Vietnam.
 When several Thailand-based Hmong refugee camps closed due to a lack of financial support in the early 1990s, Lao and Hmong refugees in Thailand fled to the temple to avoid repatriation to Laos.
 The population at the temple quickly grew to about 35,000, although it later declined significantly.